 What are the patterns like to work with?

-Indie patterns tend to come with more stylish packaging and more inspiring illustrations – some of the Big 4 photography can be really dated with frumpy photos.
+Indie patterns tend to come with more stylish packaging and more inspiring illustrations – some of the Big 4 photography can be really dated with frumpy, or overly glammed up, photos.

 Sizing varies, too.
-While Big 4 Misses patterns all use very similar body measurements on the envelope (although it’s widely thought that Simplicity patterns include a heck of a lot of wearing ease – a sneaky form of vanity sizing, perhaps?), each indie pattern company has its own system.
-A small selection of Big 4 and indie patterns also come in different cup sizes (usually A, B, C and D like my 50s sundress).
-The Big 4 all have specific ‘plus size ranges’; some indies cater for larger sizes and some don’t.
+While Big 4 Misses patterns all use very similar body measurements and proportions, each indie pattern company has developed its own block.
+A small selection of Big 4 and indie patterns also come in multiple cup sizes (like my 50s sundress).
+The Big 4 all have specific ‘plus size ranges’; many indies cater for larger sizes but some don’t.

-I’d say that the Big 4 patterns I’ve used have been marked up more thoroughly to help with fitting than the indies.
-They’re more likely than indies to include markings such as lengthen/shorten lines, hiplines and bust points, and to indicate the measurements like the distance from the hip to the natural waistline.
-This makes them easier to alter to fit you without a toile, I think.
+I’d say that the Big 4 patterns are more likely to include markings such as lengthen/shorten lines, hiplines and bust points, and to indicate the measurements like the distance from the hip to the natural waistline.
+This makes it easier to alter them to fit than a pattern that only includes notches.

-I’ve found that the level of detail and clarity of the pictures in the instructions can be hit and miss with all the companies I’ve tried so far, which brings me onto far and away the best thing about indie pattern companies – the sewalongs!
+I’ve found that the level of detail and the clarity of the pictures in the instructions can be hit and miss with all the different companies I’ve tried so far, which brings me onto far and away the best thing about indie pattern companies – sewalongs!

 What’s a sewalong?

 Exactly what it sounds like.
 The pattern company provides a step-by-step, online guide to sewing the pattern to supplement the instructions.
-Although they’re usually prepared before the pattern is released, they’re published in bite-sized chunks after its release so you can ‘sew along’ with them.
-Sewalongs usually give extra tips on choosing fabric, making the garment and includes photos to supplement the line drawings in the pattern instructions.
+Although they’re usually prepared before the pattern is released, they’re published in bite-sized chunks after its release so you can ‘sew along’ with them on release, or even years later.
+Sewalongs usually give extra tips on choosing fabric, making the garment and include photos to supplement the line drawings in the pattern instructions.
 Some indie companies, like Tilly and the Buttons, have taken this one step further, creating an online class you can buy to help you make their garments.

 So… Big 4 or indie?